sblasa/aws-bootcamp-cruddur-2023/README.md

 - Application: Cruddur
 - Cohort: 2023-A1

+Set env variables in docker-compose.yaml: update CONNECTION_URL in the backend-flask scope to use your local postgres container url Run docker-compose.yaml from the project root
+Run the Postgres database setup script to create the database, tables, seed users and activities, and update seeded users' UUIDs from Cognito
+Run the DynamoDB schema-load and seed scripts to created seed conversations between the seeded users Production Environment
+The production environment uses RDS (Postgres) for users and their activities.

+If user and activities tables DO NOT EXIST in the RDS, run the Postgres database schema-load script with prod as the first argument to initialize the tables in the RDS
+If the backend-flask and frontend-react-js services are NOT deployed to ECS, create the services from the json files. aws ecs create-service --cli-input-json file://aws/json/service-backend-flask.json aws ecs create-service --cli-input-json file://aws/json/service-frontend-react-js.json If the service's task definitions DO NOT EXIST, you must create them

+aws ecs register-task-definition --cli-input-json file://aws/task-definitions/backend-flask.json aws ecs register-task-definition --cli-input-json file://aws/task-definitions/frontend-react-js.json Troubleshooting

 This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023

 ![Cruddur Graphic](_docs/assets/cruddur-banner.jpg)